urobo/italplant/README.md

 # ITALPLANT

-Hello, I'm MonsieurPress, a super cool, lightweight & simple WordPress starter theme for developpers
+Hello, I'm italplant, a super cool, lightweight & simple WordPress starter theme for developpers

 ## How am I ?
 Hello developer !
 I'm a WordPress starter theme, I'm not all naked and actualy the webpage you are in is me !
 I'm very minimal & easy to understand, I use modern workflow like gulp, sass, and love.
 I'm not meant for being used as a parent theme, just adopt me and hack me !
-[Check my website](http://www.monsieurpress.com/ "MonsieurPress") to see how I look without modification.
+[Check my website](http://www.italplant.com/ "italplant") to see how I look without modification.

 ## Requirements
 - A working WordPress installation